Sitefinity/Telerik.Sitefinity.Samples.Corporate/README.md

 3. Select the **SitefinityCorporateStarterKit.mdf** file and click _OK_.
 4. Click _OK_.

+Before building the project, make sure that the file path of the solution does not exceed 255 characters.
+In addition, please try to avoid file paths with special characters such as __C:\Program Files (x86)__.

 ### Nuget package restoration
 The solution in this repository relies on NuGet packages with automatic package restore while the build procedure takes place.